-To add third party insurance to any service, simply select the “Insurance” check box and enter the declared package value.
+To add third-party insurance to any service, simply select the “Insurance” check box and enter the declared package value:

-For services that include insurance such as Priority Mail®, this will only add 3rd-party insurance if you declare $101 or more.
-Note in the event that you have to file a claim, you will have to prove the value that you declared.
+*Note: In the event that you have to file a claim, you will have to prove the value that you declared.

 How much insurance costs

 Here's the breakdown of how much insurance costs on Pirate Ship: